VitalKrasilnikau/memcache/README.md

 1. `$ go get ./...`
 1. `$ go build api/main.go`

+You can build the **memcache-node** binary if you want to run the cache in cluster mode:

+`go build -o memcache-node node/main.go`

 ## Run the project

 Run the following line to start memory cache server on port 8080, with 10 actors per cache and MongoDB persistence: